shyhihihi/MERCI/README.md

-# MERCI: tracing of mitochondrion transfer between single cancer and T cells
+# MERCI: tracing of mitochondrial transfer between single cancer and T cells
 MERCI contains two modules:MERCI-mtSNP.py for calling mtSNVs and MERCI R package for predicting the mitochondrial recipient cells and their mitochondrial compositions.

 ## MERCI-mtSNP